OkuBrowser/oku/BUILDING.md

 If the browser's icon is missing at runtime, copy the icon files to the appropriate location on your system (eg, `cp -avr ./data/hicolor /app/share/icons/`).

+#### Broken Replica Mount After Crash

+If the browser has been restarted after a crash and replicas are now inaccessible in the file manager, try running `umount ~/.local/share/oku/mount`.

 ## Flatpak

 ### Prerequisites